 THE FUTURE-TECH SOLUTION

-The Future-tech solution has provided St Andrews with N+1 resilience on power and cooling and a PUE of 1.2.
+The Future-tech data centre solution has provided St Andrews with N+1 resilience on power and cooling and a PUE of 1.2.
 Along with this efficient cooling system, heat from the dry air coolers are used to help maintain the backup generators idle temperature, easing the load on the unit’s crank case heater, saving money and CO2.
-Although the energy consumption of the data centre was a primary influencer in its design there were further environmental factors such as noise and the status of the St Andrews Campus to take in to account.
+Although the energy consumption was a primary influencer in the data centre design there were further environmental factors such as noise and the status of the St Andrews Campus to take in to account.
 To keep noise from the dry air coolers and generator to a minimum they are housed within a small building with acoustic louvres either end.
 This allows the correct level of air flow through the space whilst providing acoustic protection to the surrounding area.

 The data centre installation and supporting infrastructure took Future-tech fourteen weeks resulting in a facility that is energy efficient, sympathetic to its surroundings and is able to support the university for the next decade.
 The facility was awarded the CEEDA Gold Accreditation, the Data Centre Dynamics Innovation IT Optimisation Award and Uptime Institute Special Recognition.
 Future-tech continues to work with the University of St. Andrews providing PPM Maintenance and Optimisation Services.